Shotbow/fudawiki-files/hanafuda/popular-culture.md

 * [Neopets Godori](http://www.neopets.com/games/godori/index.phtml)
   A simplified version of the Korean game [Go-Stop](/en/hanafuda/games/go-stop) is available to play.
 The deck has the same structure as standard hanafuda but features completely redone Neopets-themed artwork.

+* Tales of Berseria "Character Cards" minigame
+	This installment in Namco's "Tales" series features a minigame that is a modified interpretation of [Koi-Koi](/en/hanafuda/games/koi-koi).
+It uses a modified deck structure of 8 suits of 6 cards each, with 7 different categories of cards.
+Each suit features character portraits from one installment in the video game series.

 * [Yu-Gi-Oh!
 Flower Cardians](https://yugioh.fandom.com/wiki/Flower_Cardian) (花札衛)
   A Trading Card game and animated television series (Yu-Gi-Oh!
 ARC-V, 遊☆戯☆王ＡＲＣ－Ⅴ)